 Mary claims to be a young waitress with boyfriend troubles, so Norman befriends her and lets her stay at the house with him.
-He discovers that the Bates Motel (which he still legally owns) is now being managed by Warren Toomey (Dennis Franz in his only non-cop role, showing why he should stick to cop roles), who has turned it into a den of drugs, partying, prostitution, and bad acting.
+He discovers that the Bates Motel (which he still legally owns) is now being managed by Warren Toomey (Dennis Franz in one of his only non-cop roles, showing why he should stick to cop roles), who has turned it into a den of drugs, partying, prostitution and bad acting.

 Then the bodies start piling up.
 Up until this point, Psycho II really had my attention.
 The characters had believably developed over the 20+ years we’ve been away, and it seemed much more interested in their arcs than anything else.
 I was wrong.

-When two teenagers are exploring the house, one of them is killed by someone dressed as Norman’s mother.
+When two random teenagers are exploring the house, one of them is killed by someone dressed as Norman’s mother.
 This is the most obvious attempt to appeal to the slasher movie crowd, as these two have no characterization and, even worse than in Franz’s case, only exist to be killed.
-I don’t mean to criticize the slasher genre as a whole, because there are some incredible entries in it like Halloween and A Nightmare on Elm Street, and many argue the original Psycho was a proto-slasher.
+I don’t mean to criticize the slasher genre as a whole, because there are some incredible entries in it like Halloween and A Nightmare on Elm Street, and Psycho itself is often described as a proto-slasher.
 However, cheap slashers tend to focus more on the kills than the characters, and that’s where Psycho II suffers.